elementor/elementor-developers-docs/src/hooks/render-widget-content.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

-Elementor has a hook that allows developers to change the widget content in the frontend.
-It will be applied on the final HTML content of a single widget.
-In the Editor Preview it will be shown after the user finishes editing the element.
+Elementor has a hook that lets developers change a widget's content in the frontend.
+These changes will be applied to the final HTML content of the widget.
+In the preview, they will be shown after the user finishes editing the element.

 ## Hook Details

 * **Hook Type:** Action Hook
 * **Hook Name:** `elementor/widget/render_content`
-* **Affects On:** Frontend
+* **Affects:** Frontend

 ## Hook Arguments